bertsky/workflow-configuration/README.md

 #### GPU vs CPU parallelism

-When executing workflows in parallel (with `--jobs`) on multiple CPUs, it must be ensured that not too many processors are running at any time which use GPU resources.
+When executing workflows in parallel (with `--jobs`) on multiple CPUs, it must be ensured that not too many OCR-D processors which use GPU resources are running concurrently.
 Thus, make needs to know:
-1. which processors (have/want to) share GPU resources, and
+1. which processors (have/want to) use GPU resources, and
 2. how many such processors can run in parallel.

 It can then synchronize these processors with a semaphore.
 This is achieved by expanding the static pattern rule with a synchronisation mechanism (based on GNU parallel).
 Workflow configurations can use that by setting the target-specific variable `GPU` to a non-empty value for the respective rules.
 (Custom recipes will have to use `sem --id OCR-D-GPUSEM`.)

+That way, races are prevented, but also GPUs cannot become the bottleneck: When all GPUs are busy, processors will fall back to CPU.